Paul Morrow

 Recently Offered Courses

 War poses problems for theories of justice developed and debated chiefly in times of peace.
 The wars of the last century pose distinct problems, and demand distinct normative and institutional responses.
-In this course we will draw on a range of legal, historical, and philosophical sources and materials to understand and address these urgent issues.
+This course draws on a range of legal, historical, and philosophical sources and materials in order to help students understand and address these urgent issues.

 What rights do we enjoy over our bodies and our health, and how do age, illness, and other factors affect them?
 Who, other than ourselves, ought to have a say in the medicines we take and the procedures we undergo?
 How can health care professionals exercise their expertise while preserving patients’ autonomy?
-These are some of the questions we will consider in this upper-level philosophy course.
+These are some of the questions considered in this upper-level philosophy course designed for students pursuing careers in the health professions.

 What is philosophy, and what is it good for?
 This course addresses these questions by asking students to read key philosophical texts and reflect on the nature of philosophical questions, philosophical arguments, philosophical dialogues, and philosophical provocations.